-“Once you’ve decided on your key pieces, lay newspaper to mimic the size of the furniture you're looking to put in to help you visualise just how much room everything will take,” says Emma Deterding, founder of Kelling Designs.
-“It'll also help you make important decisions about the size and scale of big pieces and whether the room will feel spacious or restricted.”
+'Once you’ve decided on your key pieces, lay newspaper to mimic the size of the furniture you're looking to put in to help you visualize just how much room everything will take,' says Emma Deterding, founder of Kelling Designs.
+'It'll also help you make important decisions about the size and scale of big pieces and whether the room will feel spacious or restricted.'

 Swapping a sofa for a space-saving bench seat is a smart way to make the most of the space underneath a window.
-In this chic San Fran pad, ABD Studios utilised the corner by creating a stylish shallow-depth lounger, swapping a bulky backrest for a stash of plump cushions propped up against the windows.
-A similar solution would cost around $9,000.
+In this chic San Fran pad, ABD Studios utilized the corner by creating a stylish shallow-depth lounger, swapping a bulky backrest for a stash of plump cushions propped up against the windows.

 If your budget won’t stretch to bespoke designs, modular furniture is the next best thing.
 Interior designer Emily Rickard hacked this Ikea Soderhamn sectional sofa to fit her space by popping a nifty triangular storage table in between two sections.
 It meant the sofa could fan around the corner of the room to gain extra floor space.